23 Containers library [containers]

 Remarks: Stable.

-size_type unique(); template<class BinaryPredicate> size_type unique(BinaryPredicate binary_pred);
+constexpr size_type unique(); template<class BinaryPredicate> constexpr size_type unique(BinaryPredicate binary_pred);

 Let binary_pred be equal_to<>{} for the first overload.